zachwaugh/ZWEmoji/README.md

 ## Data

-There is a sqlite database that stores all the emoji codes along with their unicode representation in data/emoji.db, and a script to export that to Objective-C in scripts/export.rb.
+There is a CSV file that stores all the emoji codes along with their unicode representation in data/emoji.csv, and a script to export that to Objective-C in scripts/export.rb.
 Currently, exporting involves exporting to the clipboard and pasting into ZWEmoji.m to replace the dictionary.
 Should probably export to a separate data file that gets loaded at runtime, but this is simpler for now.

 ## To Do

-On [emoji cheat sheet](http://emoji-cheat-sheet.com) and in OS X emoji picker (Edit > Special Characters > Emoji in almost any text editor), the emoji are grouped by category.
+- On [emoji cheat sheet](http://emoji-cheat-sheet.com) and in OS X emoji picker (Edit > Special Characters > Emoji in almost any text editor), the emoji are grouped by category.
 I want to add those categories to the database.
+- Write a script to compare against [emoji cheat sheet](http://emoji-cheat-sheet.com) and [Gemoji](http://github.com/github/gemoji) to ensure we have full support

 ## Notes